This is part two of the post about my road trip around Italy. If you missed part one, you can catch up on it here.

 A telling sign when you have crossed into the Veneto region, is when you pass by the distinctive River Po.
 The river in northeast Italy is a starting point for anyone wanting to explore the northern regions of the country and beyond.

-There is a saying that if Sicily is the place to eat, then Veneto is the place to drink.
-This was told to me by many Italians throughout my travels, and when I arrived, I understood why.
 Veneto is wine country, or region, and the seemingly endless sprawls of vineyard only reflect this.
-Its popular exports include Valpolicella, Soave and my favourite, Prosecco.
+Its popular exports include Valpolicella, Soave and my favorite, Prosecco.

-There is a noticeably stronger drinking culture in Veneto, but not of the ‘get completely trashed’ kind.
-The ever popular Aperol spritz is not reserved for the evening Aperitivo, but can be enjoyed mid-morning.
-It’s not unheard of to take a spritz and a tramezzini (small triangular sandwich) around 11.45am!
+There’s a noticeably stronger drinking culture in Veneto, but not of the ‘get completely trashed’ kind.
+The popular Aperol spritz isn’t reserved for the evening ‘aperitivo’, but can be enjoyed mid-morning.
+It’s not unheard of to take a spritz and a tramezzini (small sandwich) around 11.45am!

-The capital of the region is Venice, which though magical in its own right, is not the only place to see in Veneto.
+The region’s capital is Venice, which though magical in its own right, is not the only place to see in Veneto.
 The historical city of Verona is a must, though the tourists are a lot to contend with, and Vicenza and Padova are equally worthy options.